knitli/space-pkl/README.md

 ## Contributing

 Contributions are welcome!
-If you’re interested in helping out, take a look at the current implementation in [`src/new_renderer.rs`](https://github.com/knitli/space-pklr/blob/main/src/new_renderer.rs) and the [TODO list](https://github.com/knitli/space-pklr/blob/b9cb9492bbcce256fc9d052e49aeed73e8f64be0/TODO.md).
+If you’re interested in helping out, take a look at the current implementation in [`src/new_renderer.rs`](https://github.com/knitli/space-pklr/blob/main/src/new_renderer.rs).

 ## License